 The position implements and provides project based support to weed control projects, riparian restoration and stream enhancement projects.+ More about this position

-This is a seasonal field position with an expected term of 6-8 months.
-Position is open until filled.
-First review of applicants will occur after Friday, March 5, 2021.
-Please submit application either electronically to: firstname.lastname@example.org or in writing to: Foster Creek Conservation District, PO Box 398, Waterville, WA 98858.
+Please submit application either electronically to Amanda Ward at: firstname.lastname@example.org, or in writing to: Foster Creek Conservation District, PO Box 398, Waterville, WA 98858.

 The District Manager is responsible for day-to-day operations, develops and oversees District programs in alignment with District mission, vision and goals set by the District Board of Supervisors, and represents the District in dealings with agencies, elected officials, media and partner organizations.+ More about this position